digi-ron/AU-Falcon-SPUD-Project/Body/Seatbelts/Seatbelts.md

 ---
-description: information on the replacement of seatbelts and repair of the B-Pillar Seatbelt trims available on the AU Falcon (Partially useful for the BA/BF Falcons and SX/SY Territory models)
+description: replacement and repair instructions for seatbelts and B-Pillar Seatbelt trims.
+Partially useful for the BA/BF Falcons and SX/SY Territory models
 ---

 # Seatbelts